Facts about Chichen Itza in Mexico - A UNESCO World Heritage Site

 The three best known of these complexes are the Great North Platform, which includes the monuments of El Castillo, the Temple of Warriors, and the Great Ball Court; The Osario Group, which includes the Osario pyramid as well as the Temple of Xtoloc; and the Central Group, which includes the observatory also called El Caracol, Las Monjas, and Akab Dzib.

 Other complexes include the Casa Colorada Group, the Central Group, and Old Chichen.
 Chichen Itza is also home to several cenotes (natural pits of groundwater), including the Xtoloc Cenote or “Sacred Cenote”.

 Why is Chichen Itza a Wonder of the World?

 Chichen Itza is one of the “New 7 Wonders of the World” due to its large concentration of culturally-significant, ancient manmade wonders and its placing in the top 7 of all nominees during international voting.

 With over 100 million votes cast, Chichen Itza was chosen as one of the New 7 Wonders of the World—and it’s really no secret why.
-As one of the largest and best-preserved archaeological sites in the world, Chichen Itza is home a myriad of ancient Mayan marvels and rich cultural history cherished by travelers across the globe.
+As one of the largest and best-preserved archaeological sites in the world, Chichen Itza is home to a myriad of ancient Mayan marvels and rich cultural histories cherished by travelers across the globe.